cnabio/cnab-spec/101-bundle-json.md

 The following optional fields may be attached to an invocation image:

 - `size`: The image size in bytes.
-Implementations _should_ verify this when a bundle is packaged as a _thick_ bundle, and _may_ verify it when the image is part of a thin bundle.
+Implementations _should_ verify this when a bundle is packaged as a _thick_ bundle, and MAY verify it when the image is part of a thin bundle.
 - `platform`: The target platform, as an object with two fields:
   - `architecture`: The architecture of the image (`i386`, `amd64`, `arm32`...)
   - `os`: The operating system of the image